rpy2/rpy2/doc/source/overview.rst

 The following options are, or could be, available for download:

   * Source packages.
-Released versions are available on Sourceforge as well as on Pypy.
-Snapshots of the development version can downloaded from bitbucket
+Released versions are available on Sourceforge as well as on Pypi.
+Snapshots of the development version can be downloaded from bitbucket

     .. note::